SteelHouseLabs/ZenPacks.SteelHouseLabs.EnhancedEthernetCsmacd/README.md

 -------------------------------------------------------------------------------
 !!!It does not delete the stock templates!!!

+Remove the stock /Network/etherCscmacd, /Network/etherCscmacd_64 and /Devices/etherCscmacd templates before you begin.

 Installing
 -------------------------------------------------------------------------------

 Install the ZenPack via the command line and restart Zenoss::

-    It's reccomended to zenbackup --no-perfdata --no-eventdb and to remove the stock /Network/etherCscmacd, /Network/etherCscmacd_64 and /Devices/etherCscmacd tempaltes before you begin.

     zenpack --link --install ZenPacks.SteelHouseLabs.EnhancedEthernetCsmacd-<version>.egg
     zenoss restart